purdue-cs193-fall-2019/homework-1-maxwellfinder/index.md

 # Max's First CS193 Homework

 - The class is fun
-- It like the instructors
+- I like the instructors

 ## Welcome to GitHub Pages